osmanatam/100-days-of-code/post-log-2021.md

    - I wouldn't want just anyone to have access to api keys, customers info, or passwords to relavent accounts- like my stripe platform account.
 Yet it feels like sometimes I will need to give collaborators access to these.

 3. **Money**: How do I afford to work with others as a bootstrapped business?
    - I probably won't be taking on employees right away.
 But what about freelancers or interns?
 Or starting out by finding a friend or mentor to pair program on my app?
-When do I transition to hiring full time employees and what does that transition look like?
+When do I transition to hiring fulltime employees and what does that transition look like?

 If you have any suggestions about how I can learn more about outsourcing, managing, collaborating let me know on Twitter or Linked in!